sphung01/cs391-final-project/README.md

 Julian:
 - Created the UserInput.tsx file 4/23/2025
+- Managed to get the API to operate 4/23/2025
+- Modified UI for UserInput.tsx 4/23/2025
+- Created the DropdownList.tsx 4/23/2025

 Abdulrhman:
 - Playlist.tsx file 4/23/2025

 Welli:
+- SongComponent.tsx (Incomplete)

 ## Components that should be filled out.
 You can remove once it is done.